 raspberry pi: see the raspbian setup guide

-if you have performed all the above steps and your grid or arc is not being detected when you plug into your Mac (but it is showing the light burst indicating its receiving power over USB), here are a few things to try.
+If your grid or arc is not being detected when you plug into your Mac (but it is showing the light burst indicating its receiving power over USB), here are a few things to try.

-on your Mac, open Activity Monitor and search
+On your Mac, open Activity Monitor and search

 serialosc. you should see entries for both